Backpacking in Thailand is the number one choice for so many travellers! Read this guide for all the information you will need.

 The scenery and wildlife along the way is second to none and the animal locals are completely wild.
 If you’re in Pai, I highly recommend booking a tour rafting down the Pai River.

-Pai is surrounded by incredible mountains landscapes and is an incredible opportunity to grab some breath-taking pictures of the rolling terrain.
+Pai is surrounded by incredible mountain landscapes and is an incredible opportunity to grab some breathtaking pictures of the rolling terrain.

 You don’t necessarily have to book a tour to fully immerse yourself in the trekking culture in Pai.
 You can rent a scooter and head up to various spots around the town to save yourself some money.
 I always advise NOT to rent a scooter if you don’t have a domestic and international motorbike licence as you WILL NOT be covered by your insurance if you crash.